 All groups improved from the baseline jumps, but the group that saw their jump height in real-time was the clear winner, jumping higher than both of the verbal feedback groups.

 And remember, this significant improvement in jump performance was within a single training session.

-As a bonus, the augmented feedback group also showed less effects from fatigue across the five reps, with their best jumps coming at the end of the jump testing, while the other groups both dropped off by their fifth jumps., showing that this feedback can also reduce the effects of fatigue.
+As a bonus, the augmented feedback group also showed less effects from fatigue across the five reps, with their best jumps coming at the end of the jump testing, while the other groups both dropped off by their fifth jumps, showing that this feedback can also reduce the effects of fatigue.

-Luckily Keller and his colleagues again have some answers (3).
+But what about objective performance feedback?
+Luckily Keller and his colleagues again have some answers.